nikhil647/Interview-Questions-And-Answers/JS.md

 **29) Promise  **
 ```
+Promise is an object representing the eventual completion (or failure) of an asynchronous operation.
 Promises are used to handle asynchronous operations in a more comfortable manner than using callbacks and events.

 Promise states: